inaimathi/cl-notebook/README.md

 #### Notebook Exporters
 #### Cell Compilers

-## TODO (also, this section should eventually be moved to the github issue tracker)

-- Triage the old bugs (do they still happen?
-If so; prioritize)
-- add a little tutorial to `_notebook` book (or maybe make separate config books)
-	- Config books is the right answer I think; we should have a `_welcome`, followed by a bunch of module books (including `charts`, and maybe `minibuffer` at least)
-- add a default code cell to each newly created book
-- Download the latest `quicklisp.lisp` from `https://beta.quicklisp.org/quicklisp.lisp` rather than including one with the binary.
-We might want to include one too, just as a last resort, but we should try for the more interesting anyway
-	- Also, use `qlot` instead of `ql` internally, both for ease of `quicklisp`ification, and because it opens up the possibility of per-notebook sandboxes
-- when a cell is clicked, show its control halo (this'll make mobile use possible)
-- Add support for more cell types; at minimum `markdown`, and javascript would probably also do nicely
-- Need a complete how-to set of videos at some point
-- Port to the proper way of using SSEs (with event tags rather than an action field in the payload)

 #### Thoughts
 - Charts need to support
 	- Being saved to a pure HTML+CSS (no javascript) file